Samet-YAZAR/TIN/Task5/readMe.md

-# Internet Technologies – Lab ## 5: JavaScript continued
+# Internet Technologies –
+## Lab5: JavaScript continued

 Write functions listed below – one file should contain implementation of a single task + example of use, files named 5a, 5b and so on.
 Use console.log to print the results.